jafaryor/knowledge-base/Web/Optimization/loading.md

         <div style="background: url(img.jpg)"></div>
     </div>
     ```
     Yes.
-CSS backgrounds aren’t fetched as soon as an element is parsed.
+CSS `background` is fetched as soon as an element is parsed.

 * __Caching image assets__